iamantony/iamantony.github.io/_posts/2017-02-16-virtual-developer-os.md

-# My Dev Machine
+---
+title: Virtual Developer OS
+layout: default
+author:
+  name: Antony Cherepanov
+  url: {{ site.url }}
+---

 Every developer has set of software and tools that he uses for work or hobby.
 This set could contain favorite IDEs, packages, libraries and useful tools.
 Over time, this list of software grows.
 At some point the set gets on so large that developer can not hold all of it in his memory.
 That is how "developer memory dump" appears - text file with list of necessary software.

 Time goes by.
 Developer gets new work, upgrade his (or her) PC...
 After several iterations of installation of tons of software on clean OS, developer asks himself - how he can optimize this routine?
 One of the answers is to use virtual machine.
 Main idea is simple: you set up virtual machine with OS and all required software only once and then use it on (almost) every computer.
 I call such virtual machine *Virtual Developer OS (VDOS)*.